trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > _Because the number of full‑weight processes is small (usually only one per CPU core) and constant, much less memory is consumed and CPU cycles aren’t wasted on task switching.
 The advantages of such an approach are well‑known through the example of NGINX itself.
 It successfully handles millions of simultaneous requests and scales very well._

-I must not forget to mention here about Non-Blocking and 3rd party modules (from official documentation):
+I must not forget to mention here about Non-Blocking and 3rd party modules (also from official documentation):

   > _Unfortunately, many third‑party modules use blocking calls, and users (and sometimes even the developers of the modules) aren’t aware of the drawbacks.
 Blocking operations can ruin NGINX performance and must be avoided at all costs._